Dogs, cats and ferrets

 General provisions

-- A maximum of five animals can be brought into the country under the "pet regulations" (see: How is 'pet' defined?).
+• A maximum of five pet animals (dogs, cats and ferrets) in a single private vehicle may be moved into the country under the "pet regulations" (see: How is 'pet' defined?).
 The entry of more than five animals falls under “import for commercial purposes” (see Import).

 The current protective measures always apply.